Anthony-Mai/JavaRS/README.md

 Reed Solomon Code, invented in 1960 and refined over the years, is slow and inefficient, with computation complexity increases in the quadratic power of code length.
-Genesis Codes is a superior replacement with complexity scales only linearly, or even su-linearly in some cases.
+Genesis Codes is a superior replacement with complexity scales only linearly, or even sub-linearly in some cases.

 The ReedSolomon class does the encoding and decoding, and is supported by Matrix, which does matrix arithmetic, and Galois, which is a finite